y3owk1n/govim/README.md

 ## 🌟 Star History

-If you find GoVim useful, consider giving it a star on GitHub!
+If you find Neru useful, consider giving it a star on GitHub!

 ---